Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 As supply decreases and price increases, the burn percentage adjusts downward, ensuring a smooth economic curve that avoids negative price volatility.

-Tokens that are not burned are sent to the Rayls Reserve account.
+Tokens that are not burned are sent to the Network Security (Validator) Pool account, to reward validators for their work to security the network.

 - Early stages prioritize validator rewards to ensure security